redhat-actions/oc-new-app/README.md

 Otherwise, if you haven't already logged in to the container image registry, set inputs `registry_hostname`, `registry_username` and `registry_password` with your registry details and this action will create the pull secret and link it to `default` service account.

+Image pull secrets will be created with label `app.kubernetes.io/managed-by=oc-new-app-action`, so that any existing secrets with the same name won't get deleted.

 ## Troubleshooting

 Note that [quay.io](https://quay.io) repositories are private by default.